epam/road-ios-framework/Documents/CodingConventions.md

 ### 8.2.Constants

 1. Constants are preferred over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
-Constants should be declared as `static` constants and not `#define`s unless explicitly being used as a macro.
+Constants should be declared as `static` constants and not `#define`s, since it may appear that defined macro does not represent a constant (you never know untill you look at macro itself).
 **For example:**
 ```objc
 static NSString * const SFNetLogServiceType = @"_appalocalnetwork._tcp.";